RSE-Cambridge/iris-magnum/README.md

 This is a digital asset funded by the STFC IRIS cloud: https://www.iris.ac.uk/

+## Contributing

+If you have any problems, please do raise an issue, or even better, make a pull request that includes a fix to help others that may hit a similar issue.

 ## Getting Started

 Firstly, please get access to an IRIS Scientific OpenStack